wanchain/explore-wanchain/guides/delegatebridge.md

 ### Click “OK” to begin the download then initiate the installation.

-Be sure to carefully read and accept the terms and conditions
+Be sure to follow the directions as prompted.

 ### Select an option then click “Next”.